EdwardReed/formbuilder-rb/README.md

 2. `rake db:migrate`

 #### 3) The `Entry` model gets mixed in to an existing model in your application

+*Note: you will need to have either the `responses` attribute or the `responses_text` attribute on your Entry model.*

 ```ruby
 #  responses       :hstore
 #  responses_text  :text